hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [15:28:20](#1661700500591EouLN:gitter.im) <hiiamboris (NOT THIS ONE)>:
 >  have done example of panel that that have dynamic with and fixed height

 Good.
-That's a start í ½í¸‰
+That's a start ğŸ˜‰

 [15:30:00](#1661700600592wxRBJ:gitter.im) <bubnenkoff (Dmitry Bubnenkov)>:
 Is there any good way to do resizable UI.
 Here button do not change it's position when UI is resizing: